Gregofi/t86-with-debug/README.md

 strictly tied to the T86 architecture, it is the only one supported as of now.

 ## Build
+The repository works on Ubuntu 22.04 LTS, Arch Linux and latest MacOS (with Apple Clang).
+If you use GCC, at least version 11 is required.

 To build the T86 CLI and Debugger CLI:
 ```
 mkdir src/build